NativeScript/docs-v7/getting-started/chapter-4.md

 Take a moment to look at just how clean your code-behind file is now.
 The code-behind instantiates a view model (`UserViewModel`), and calls its `signIn()` method when the user taps the view's sign in button.
 Because the view model is bound to the page's two text fields (remember `{% raw %}{{ email }}{% endraw %}` and `{% raw %}{{ password }}{% endraw %}`), the view model already has the data it needs to perform the actual login.

 And if you try running your app, and input your account's credentials, you can indeed login, but... you don't see anything.
 That's because view models aren't responsible for updating the UI.
 Instead the view model returns a `Promise` to let the code-behind handle the UI.
+(Remember that `fetch()` returns a `Promise`.)
 Let's see how you can use that `Promise`, and introduce a new NativeScript module in the process.

 ### Dialog module